School of Behavioral Sciences

 Purpose

-The School of Behavioral Sciences exists to promote an integrated understanding of science, practice, and faith.
-Programs prepare future graduates dedicated to impacting the fields of Psychology, Counseling, and Social Work within the context of a commitment to scientific competence and the demonstration of best practices supported by a Christian Worldview.
+The purpose of the School of Behavioral Sciences is to prepare graduates dedicated to impacting the fields of Psychology, Counseling, and Social Work within the context of a commitment to scientific competence and the demonstration of best practices supported by a Christian Worldview.

 Administrative Review for Behavioral Intervention